MEET THE MAYOR

 The Calvert City Fire Training Center is operated through the City of Calvert City.
 The Fire Training Center is well known by both public sector fire departments and private sector industrial fire/rescue brigades as Rendleman Field.
 It has routinely been utilized through the years by many joint training events such as Jackson Purchase Fire School and Calvert Industrial Mutual Aid Program.
 This board oversees the operations and maintenance.

-Gene Colburn, Fred Ross, Dustin Dunn, Tim Davis
+Kurt Schmidt, Fred Ross, Dustin Dunn, Tim Davis

 The Park Board oversees the operations of the City’s park facilities.
 This includes the Civic Center, Memorial Park Amphitheatre and Park Pavilions and sport leagues.
 The Park Board meets the first Monday of each month at 5:30 PM in City Hall.
+All board meetings are now held via Zoom and can be viewed on the Calvert City YouTube Channel.

 David Wells, David Whirley, Jeff Allen, Denae Shelton, Cami Warning,

 Planning Commission oversees the City’s Comprehensive Plan and the zoning within the City.
 With assistance from the City Attorney and City Administrator, zoning regulations are established.
 Emphasis is placed on growth and development of the City in an orderly fashion and changing trends in the needs of the populace.
 The Planning Commission meets the third Monday of each month at 5:30 PM in City Hall.
+All board meetings are now held via Zoom and can be viewed on the Calvert City YouTube Channel.

 Mark Donohoo, Daron Sills, Gary Traylor, Brad Warning, Ben Capps, Kathy Poague, Shelly Brien